binello7/master-thesis/README.md

 measures has to be evaluated.
 A very powerful tool to do it is numerical simulation.
 Simulation, despite his low cost and feasibility, also presents some drawbacks and difficulties.
-Due to the complexity of flood wave propagation in urban environments and floodplains, computations can take very long.
+Due to the complexity of flood wave propagation in urban environments and floodplains, computations can be very time-consuming.
 This renders impractical the use of warning systems based on numerical simulation.
 The same problem affects the design and analysis of control or mitigation measures.
 For these measures hundred of thousands of simulations have to be run to calibrate model parameters or to study and compare different scenarios.
 For example, model calibration using current numerical